Chairman of the Council of People's Commissars of the Soviet Union: List of chairmen and their deputies

-Here are lists of chairmen of the Council of People's Commissars of the Soviet Union, first deputies and vice-chairmen of the Council of People's Commissars of the Soviet Union.
+Here are lists of chairmen of the Council of People's Commissars of the Soviet Union, first deputies and deputy chairmen of the Council of People's Commissars of the Soviet Union.
 The list of chairmen of the Council of People's Commissars of the Soviet Union is given in chronological order.
 For each chairman, alphabetical lists of his first deputies and deputies are given.
 Dates of a person's position are indicated in parentheses.